Owmacohe/owmacohe.github.io/pantry/articles/Unspooling Song Session 1.md

 ## Fighting [Leyaprac, Standing Tall, Holding Fast, Unshaken]

 > You're at the head of this rushing crowd, running at full speed towards a fearsome line of armoured guards and monks.
 Before you, the wall of soldiers cries out: "Leyaprac!
 Standing Tall!
 Holding Fast!
 Unshaken!".
-Your crowd collides with theirs, pushing, straining, reaching to get to the other side; to the Unspooling.
+Your crowd collides with theirs, pushing, straining, reaching to get to the other side; to The Unspooling.

 [Initiative tracker](https://dm.tools/tracker)

 - Stats
    - 2x Gladiator (Leyaprac Shieldbearer)
-   - 5x Bandit (Leyaprac Warden)
+   - 4x Bandit (Leyaprac Warden)
    - 1x Cult Fanatic (Leyaprac Fortifier)
 - Leyaprac death
    - When Wardens die, they produce a 5ft wall of flesh and red crystal.
 All creatures within the wall take 2d8 piercing damage